The Ghost of a Saber Tooth Tiger: Composition

-A substantially more electrified album than their previous efforts but with a wide range of styles within its dozen songs, Midnight Sun is a unique, diverse album that is both retro and forward leaning, with clear psychedelic rock and neo-psychedelia influences that fans and critics have pointed to including the Beatles during their pre and post Sgt.
-Pepper's Lonely Hearts Club Band period, the Rolling Stones' Their Satanic Majesties Request, as well as Pink Floyd, Led Zeppelin, and, because of their harmonies, the Beach Boys, as well as contemporary artists such as Beck, Flaming Lips and Tame Impala.
+A substantially more electrified album than their previous efforts but with a wide range of styles within its dozen songs, Midnight Sun is a unique, diverse album that is both retro and forward leaning, with clear psychedelic rock and neo-psychedelia influences that fans and critics have pointed to including the Beatles during their pre- and post–Sgt.
+Pepper's Lonely Hearts Club Band period, the Rolling Stones' Their Satanic Majesties Request, Pink Floyd, Led Zeppelin, and, because of their harmonies, the Beach Boys, as well as contemporary artists such as Beck, Flaming Lips and Tame Impala.
 In a 2014 interview, Kemp Muhl cited Jimi Hendrix, Syd Barrett and Bach as influences.
-In an interview with the Boston Herald in June 2014, Lennon stated "It’s easy to hear influences like the Beatles and Pink Floyd, but honestly we’re inspired by more than what you’d expect,” Lennon said.
-“Miles Davis, Stravinsky, film and narrative play a role.
+In an interview with the Boston Herald in June 2014, Lennon stated, "It’s easy to hear influences like the Beatles and Pink Floyd, but honestly we’re inspired by more than what you’d expect.
+Miles Davis, Stravinsky, film and narrative play a role.
 A lot of people hear that it’s a psychedelic record and think it sounds like ’67 to ’70.
 To some degree, that’s true, but there’s more to it."

 Production

-Recorded at The Farm in Delaware County, New York by Matthew Cullen and Andris Balins, Kemp Muhl stated in an interview to support the album: “Midnight Sun we consider our first real record, it's the one we spent the most time on.
+The album was recorded at The Farm in Delaware County, New York by Matthew Cullen and Andris Balins.
+Kemp Muhl stated in an interview to support the album: “Midnight Sun we consider our first real record, it's the one we spent the most time on.
 We brought in Dave Fridmann (Tame Impala, Flaming Lips, Mercury Rev, MGMT) to mix it and that made a huge difference.
 Everything else we did ourselves.”